rikvdkleij/intellij-haskell/README.md

 2. IntelliJ has a nice terminal plugin;
 3. Developed plugin on Linux.
 Also tested on OSX;
 4. Windows is not supported.
 Maybe it will work okay but I can not test it;
-5. When starting Stack repl gives error like this:
-    `/package.conf.d/package.cache: GHC.PackageDb.readPackageDb: inappropriate type (not enough bytes)` Intero on your PATH is not built with same GHC-version as your project.
-    Check which Intero is on your PATH by running in root folder of your project: `stack exec -- which intero`.
-    If it is the wrong one, run in root folder of your project: `stack build intero`;
-6. When navigating to declaration (called `Class` in IntelliJ menu) goes slow, it helps to increase heap size of IntelliJ;
+5. When navigating to declaration (called `Class` in IntelliJ menu) goes slow, it helps to increase heap size of IntelliJ;

 # How to build project